apache/bahir/sql-cloudant/README.md

-view||cloudant view w/o the database name. only used for load. index||cloudant search index w/o the database name. only used for load data with less than or equal to 200 results. path||cloudant: as database name if database is not present schemaSampleSize|"-1"| the sample size used to discover the schema for this temp table. -1 scans all documents bulkSize|200| the bulk save size createDBOnSave|"false"| whether to create a new database during save operation.
-If false, a database should already exist.
-If true, a new database will be created.
-If true, and a database with a provided name already exists, an error will be raised.
+view||cloudant view w/o the database name. only used for load. index||cloudant search index w/o the database name. only used for load data with less than or equal to 200 results. path||cloudant: as database name if database is not present

 For fast loading, views are loaded without include_docs.
 Thus, a derived schema will always be: `{id, key, value}`, where `value `can be a compound field.
 An example of loading data from a view: